 Students preparing for law school or for medical school (or to pursue professional training in other health fields) can customize an interdisciplinary program of study within the Liberal Studies major, selecting relevant upper-division courses in such disciplines as English, History, and Communication (for pre-law) or Health Sciences and Behavioral Science (for pre-medicine), as well as Biblical Literature.
-This Bachelor of Arts degree program offers students a unique combination of flexibility as they prepare for the medical school application process and for the appropriate admissions examinations.
+This Bachelor of Arts degree program offers students considerable flexibility as they prepare for the medical school application process and for the appropriate admissions examinations.

-For an extra mark of distinction, the pre-professional student can choose to complete the Honors Curriculum described above in the discussion of "Track 2."
+For an extra mark of distinction, the pre-professional student can choose to complete the Honors Curriculum described above.